Fun Human Body Science Board Games for Kids and the Family

 Best family board games about mental health

 Most people know that the mind and body are closely connected, but feelings can still be tricky to talk about.
 These family board games make it fun and normal to talk about emotions!
-While playing these social science games, children can see how thoughts and mood can affect our body.
+While playing these social science games, children can see how thoughts can affect the human body.

 Anxiety Attack: Stressing Out Has Never Been This Fun!

-The name of the game is true!
-Have fun with this family-friendly board game.
-Players start at one of the brain and try to get other players into the anxiety spiral.
-Trigger cards with stressful scenarios send opponents farther along the board while coping cards keep players away from the anxiety spiral.
+The name of this game is true!
+Have fun with this family-friendly science board game.
+Players start at the bottom of the brain.
+Then, they try to get other players into the anxiety spiral.
+Trigger cards with stressful scenarios send opponents farther along the board.
+Coping cards keep players away from the anxiety spiral.

 Number of players: 2 to 6